Surajgupta001/MERN-STACK-PROJECT/README.md

 # MERN Stack Projects Collection

-This repository contains a collection of 6 full-stack web applications built using the MERN stack (MongoDB, Express.js, React, Node.js) along with various additional frameworks and libraries.
-Each project demonstrates different features and use cases of modern web development.
+This monorepo contains multiple full‑stack web applications built with the MERN stack (MongoDB, Express.js, React, Node.js).
+Each project focuses on different real‑world features (auth, payments, background jobs, real‑time messaging, admin dashboards, etc.).

 ## 📋 Project Overview

+> Tip: Each project has its own Backend and Frontend folders with a dedicated README.
+Use the Quickstart section below to run any app locally on Windows.

-### 1. AI Powered Blog App
+### 1) AI Powered Blog App (`AI Powered Blog App/`)

 **Overview:** A comprehensive blogging platform that leverages AI technology to help users create engaging content.
 The application features an intuitive rich text editor, AI-powered content generation, automatic image optimization, and a modern, responsive design.
 Users can create, edit, and publish blog posts with AI assistance for content ideas and image management.